 Birdway has a free

-Bird of the Moment - formerly Week - Club, enjoyed around the world since 2002 by currently 1000 members.
-One or more photos and a description is sent to
+Irregular Bird - formerly Bird of the Moment/Week - Club, enjoyed around the world since 2002 by currently 1000 members.
+An illustrated article is sent to

 this web page which are compressed more for faster loading.